Posboss/external_api_documentation/mobile_api/v1/Pending-Account-Payments-Index.md

 # Pending Accounts Payment

-The account payments that will occurr at the next billing cycle
+The account payments that will occur at the next billing cycle

 ## Request
 ### End Point